MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### &#9989; Tab content must not have excessive chrome or layered navigation

 * Tabs must provide focused content and avoid needless UI elements.
-In general, this usually refers to unnecessary nested/layered navigation, an extraneous or irrelevant UI next to the content, or any links that take the user to unrelated content.
-For example, below is a tab view that omits navigation menus and only showcases the main content:
+This usually refers to unnecessary nested or layered navigation, an extraneous or irrelevant UI next to the content, or any links that take the user to unrelated content.
+For example, the following tab view omits navigation menus and only showcases the main content:

 ![SharePoint web view](../../../../assets/images/faq/web-sp.png)
 ![SharePoint tab view](../../../../assets/images/faq/tab-sp.png)